 One way you could support our work on Grantourismo is to buy us a coffee and we’ll use that donation to buy cooking ingredients for recipe testing.
 Another way is to donate to our epic original Cambodian cuisine history and cookbook on Patreon.

 Saraman Curry Recipe – How to Make Cambodian Cari Saramann

-We’ve done a great deal of research on all three curry dishes in recent years for a couple of projects that will remain a secret for a little while longer, but as a result we’ve had many conversations with Cambodians, Thais and Malays about these dishes.
+We’ve done a great deal of research on all three curries in recent years for the Cambodian culinary history and cookbook that we’ve been working on, and as a result we’ve had many conversations with Cambodians, Thais and Malays about these dishes.

 While discussing the Cambodian Saraman curry recipe with some old Cambodian cooks with intimate knowledge of the dish’s recipe and long experience cooking it, they were horrified to learn that some Cambodian cookbook recipes include shrimp paste on the list of ingredients.

 “We don’t use shrimp paste here, we use prahok (fermented fish)!
 Thais use shrimp paste,” one of the old ladies told us firmly.